-- The Sociologist/ Resettlement Specialist of the D&S consultant in cooperation with the LGED field supervision staff will implement the SMP.
-Quarterly monitoring report on compliance of SMP during construction of shelters/ shelter connecting roads is prepared and circulated by the D&S Consultants. - The M&E consultant will be responsible to oversee the implementation and compliance SMP/ RAP and make periodical report in the form of Field Visit Report (FVR) and Quarterly/ Annual Monitoring Report.
+Mr. Md.
+Abul Quasem, Resettlement Specialist & Sociologist of D&S Consultant in cooperation with the LGED field supervision staff was overall in charge of implementation of the SMP.
+Quarterly monitoring report on compliance of SMP during construction of shelters/ shelter connecting roads used to be prepared by him and circulated by the D&S Consultants.
+We deeply regret his death and pray for the salvation of the departed soul.
+We hope a new Resettlement Specialist & Sociologist will carry forward his incomplete job.

+The M&E consultant is responsible to oversee the implementation and compliance SMP/ RAP and make periodical report in the form of Field Visit Report (FVR) and Quarterly/ Annual Monitoring Report.